ParamsRaman/homepage/README.md

 This is source code for my academic [homepage](http://people.ucsc.edu/~praman1/).

-Special thanks to [Sangjin Han](http://www.eecs.berkeley.edu/~sangjin/) for sharing his website template and letting me re-suse it.
+Special thanks to [Sangjin Han](http://www.eecs.berkeley.edu/~sangjin/) for sharing his website template and letting me re-use it.
 Extending his help, I have also made my code available on github.

 Feel free to copy this webpage and customize it for your own: